• Skip to primary navigation

 • Fresh Horseradish.
 I have made this recipe with both prepared horseradish and fresh horseradish.
 Both are great.
 If you use fresh horseradish, be sure to grate it finely, and let the cocktail sauce sit overnight or even longer.
 The flavor and pungency continue to develop over time.

 • Extra Ingredients.
-Some other ingredients that go nicely in a homemade cocktail sauce recipe include Worcestershire sauce, fish sauce, tomato sauce (in lieu of ketchup), Tabasco sauce (as your hot sauce - nice and vinegary), and fresh ginger.
+Some other ingredients that go nicely in a homemade cocktail sauce recipe include lemon juice, Worcestershire sauce, fish sauce, tomato sauce (in lieu of ketchup), Tabasco sauce (as your hot sauce - nice and vinegary), and fresh ginger.
 Give them a try as a nice variation.

 That's it, my friends!
-I hope you enjoy my spicy cocktail sauce recipe.
+I hope you enjoy my spicy shrimp cocktail sauce recipe.
 It ROCKS!
 Nice and zingy, just how we like it.
 Let me know if you make it.
 I'd love to hear!

 Try Some of My Other Popular Condiment and Sauce Recipes